Monday 23 September 2024

 It was towards the end of the 1970s that club began to revive itself.
 Having moved into a newly built stadium in 1976 – the Stadio Friuli, with its distinctive elliptical arch – Udinese completed a treble of sorts, finishing top of Group A of Serie C and winning both the Coppa Italia Lega Pro and the Anglo-Italian Cup.
 The following year, after abbreviating their name to Udinese Calcio, they were promoted into Serie A as champions of Serie B. Finally, in 1980, Udinese defeated Čelik Zenica in the final of the Coppa Mitropa.

 After decades of sartorial stability, Udinese decided it was time for another change.
 Discarding the traditional black and white stripes, the club opted for a shirt con palo – literally, 'with pole'.
-In other words white with a wide, black vertical stripe straight down the middle.
+In other words, white with a wide, black vertical stripe straight down the middle.
 Made by Pouchain it also featured a new crest, designed by the great Piero Gratton, depicting a zebra's head inscribed within a green circle.
 The badge didn't last long and was replaced in 1981 with a white shield displaying an inverted black V with a red Z beneath it – which stood for the home appliance manufacturer 'Zanussi', who had recently taken the club over – and the words 'udinese calcio' (lower case) printed above it.
 [For 1981-82, the jersey itself, produced by the Italian fashion brand Americanino, was adorned with the Z on its own, which I don't suppose went down very well.]

 In 1984 Diadora succeeded Americanino as technical sponsor and made further alterations.
 The new shirt was essentially black but with a thick white band running diagonally from the left arm down across the torso, and also bore the name of a commercial sponsor, Agfacolor.
-Then in 1986 ABM took over from Diadora, but left the shirt well alone.
+Then in 1986 ABM took over from Diadora but left the shirt well alone.

 Things came to a head in 1987.
-The Brazilian Zico had come and gone, and Udinese's results hadn't been going their way.
+The Brazilian Zico had come and gone and Udinese's results hadn't been going their way.
 The club's involvement in the 1986 Italian football betting scandal saw them hit with a nine-point penalty deduction, resulting inevitably in relegation.
 As if taking stock, ABM reverted to the evenly gauged black and white stripes of Udinese's past.
 A new sponsor too: Rex, a high-end subsidiary of Zanussi.
 Writ in amber against a black background, and with a deliberately misaligned E, it brought welcome relief to an otherwise achromatic template – as did ABM's red, angular insignia.
 A neat, trimmed collar completed the look.

 Udinese rounded off 1987-88 season in a mediocre tenth place, although the appointment of Nedo Sonetti as head coach in December had brought with it an improvement in form during the second half of the season.
-And so it proved.
-In 1989, with the collar now removed, Udinese finished third, which got them back into Serie A. Foreign players were then purchased in an effort to stay there – the Argentines Abel Balbo and Nestor Sensini, and the Spanish veteran Ricardo Gallego – and a new coach too – Bruno Mazzia – while ABM reinstated the missing collars.
+So it proved.
+In 1989, with the collar now removed, Udinese finished third, which got them back into Serie A. Foreign players were then purchased in an effort to stay there – the Argentines Abel Balbo and Nestor Sensini, Spanish veteran Ricardo Gallego – and a new coach too – Bruno Mazzia – while ABM reinstated the missing collars.

 Wednesday 31 July 2024